AnQiCMS template inforloop.CounterWith whitespace control: refine your list output

 {% endarchiveList %}

-By adding around loop labels, variable output labels, and conditional judgment labels,{or}surrounding-we enforce the template engine to remove the whitespace generated by these tags.
-This makes the generated HTML source code as compact as possible, with each<li>The content within the label will be tightly packed, avoiding unnecessary line breaks, thus achieving a finer and more optimized list output.
+Add around the loop label, variable output label and conditional judgment label of{or}Add around the loop label, variable output label and conditional judgment label of-We enforce the template engine to remove the whitespace generated by these tags.
+This makes the generated HTML source code as compact as possible, each<li>The content inside the tag should be tightly packed, avoiding unnecessary line breaks, thus achieving a finer and more optimized list output.

-This fine control makes the rendered HTML not only logically clear but also maintains an extremely high level of tidiness in the source code, which is undoubtedly a great boon for the maintenance and debugging of large projects.
+This fine control not only makes the rendered HTML logically clear, but also maintains a very high level of neatness in the source code, which is undoubtedly a great boon for the maintenance and debugging of large projects.

-Mastering template development in AnQiCMSforloop.CounterThe combination with whitespace control allows us to build more efficient and easier-to-maintain templates.
-Although whitespace control mainly affects the neatness of the HTML source code
+In AnQiCMS template development, masterforloop.CounterThe combination with whitespace control allows us to build more efficient and maintainable templates.
+Although whitespace control mainly affects the neatness of HTML source code